| There is no question that a loss of a child is

 with.
 Express your feelings and make sure that you feel

+comfortable enough to express all of your emotions.
 Emotions of anger are normal and should be expressed if that is what

 you are feeling.
 You and your spouse may find each other venting anger